jwhite37/csc253Midterm/README.md

 ======================================================================

 First of all, all three of these are PyObjects and are closely related to each other.
-Function is Code plus some closure, and Frame is the runtime instance of a function.
+PyFunctionObject is PyCodeObject plus some closure, and PyFrameObject is the runtime instance of a function.
-What really gets executed at the end, is the Frame.
-A Function is like a schema for a Frame, and a Frame is an instantiated version of a Function.
+What really gets executed at the end, is the PyFrameObject.

-The most fundamental building block is the Code Object.
+The most fundamental building block is the PyCodeObject.
 It looks like this:
 ```C
 /* Bytecode object */